Bayernatoor/btc_self_custody/src/faqs/advanced_desktop_setup/advanced_faq4.md

 <br>

-Once the transaction appears in a mempool, Sparrow will display it under the **Transactions** tab.
-Once it receives at least 1 confirmation, it can be considered received and protected by your Multisig setup.<br>
+When your Bitcoin node detects the transaction, Sparrow will display it under the **Transactions** tab.
+Once it receives at least 1 confirmation, it can be considered received and protected by your Multisig setup.
+However, it's recommended to wait for 6 confirmations, before considering it to be settled and irreversible.

 <br>